 After the survey is acquired, the data that is collected is processed by a team of specialist scientists using super-computers.
 The process can take up to 1 year before a final seismic data set is produced.
 After the data set is loaded into a technical interpretation program, geophysical specialists at Beach Energy will evaluate the results in a process that can take an additional 6 to 12 months.
 Decisions on drilling gas wells are only made after a rigorous process of geophysical interpretation, commercial modelling, risk assessment, and a lengthy internal and external regulatory approval process.
 If a future drilling decision is made, Beach Energy will consult with landholders and the community at that time.

 For more information on Beach Energy’s drilling activities in the south east, please see the current approved drilling EIR & SEO here:

 Beach Energy has strong relationships with many local suppliers in the South East including accommodations, catering, transport, electricians, civil engineering firms, earthwork operators, fencing, ag supplies, hardware, waste handling and removal.
 Wherever possible we seek to work with local suppliers that share our values.

 For more information on becoming a local supplier, please contact the Beach Penola office or send us a note using the contact form provided below.

-Beach is committed to keeping the local community informed of its operations in the region and has a full time Regional Manager based in the South East.
+Beach is committed to keeping the local community informed of its operations in the region.